Skip to contents

 • To compute negation importance, ORSF multiplies each coefficient of that variable by -1 and then re-computes the out-of-sample (sometimes referred to as out-of-bag) accuracy of the ORSF model.

-• You can also compute variable importance using permutation, a more classical approach.
+• You can also compute variable importance using permutation, a more classical approach that noises up a predictor and then assigned the resulting degradation in prediction accuracy to be the importance of that predictor.

 • A faster alternative to permutation and negation importance is ANOVA importance, which computes the proportion of times each variable obtains a low p-value (p < 0.01) while the forest is grown.